Lauren-Akhidenor/Lauren-Akhidenor/README.md

 My experience includes working with large-scale survey data such as the General Household Survey (GHS) Panel to analyze food security, climate change health related illnesses alongside labor productivity in agriculture, food prices, climate smart adoration practices, and their economic effects on rural communities, as well as engaging in diverse agriculture-related projects such as insurance amongst famers, genetically modified crops amongst others.

-I am skilled in using tools like Microsoft Excel, Power BI, SPSS, Microsoft SQL and Google Colab to clean, visualize, and interpret agricultural and economic data.
+I am skilled in using tools like Microsoft Excel, Power BI, SPSS, Microsoft SQL and Google Colab to clean, analyze, visualize, and interpret agricultural and economic data.

 I am also an advocate for youth empowerment in agripreneurship.
 My goal is to leverage data-driven insights to support sustainable agricultural development and improve food security outcomes.